kryptn/advent-rs/README.md

 # other tools

-make a new day with `./day.sh YEAR DAY` eg. `./day.sh 2015 1`
+make a new day with `./day.sh YEAR DAY` eg. `./day.sh 2015 1` or with the justfile, `just generate-day YEAR DAY`

 ## cleanup

-format all projects: `rg -lg 'Cargo.toml' . -a | xargs -n 1 cargo fmt --manifest-path `
+format all projects: `rg -lg 'Cargo.toml' . -a | xargs -n 1 cargo fmt --manifest-path` or `just fmt-all`